RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

     </iframe>
     <figcaption>
       <a href="#figure-3">Figure 3</a>.
-      After re-scaling the straight RF’s time grid using \(\tau_t\), (and the spherical one still uses uniform time grid) the natural Euler sampling trajectories match exactly between the straight and spherical RFs, confirming that the remaining differences were purely due to mismatched time parameterizations.
+      After adjusting the straight RF’s time grid using \(\tau_t\) (while keeping a uniform grid for the spherical RF), the natural Euler sampling trajectories align exactly, confirming that the remaining discrepancies in Figure 2 were caused solely by mismatched time scaling.
     </figcaption>
   </figure>
 </div>